rmina9474/MVC-FrameWork-Demo/README.md

 - User-friendly product browsing and shopping experience
 - Secure user authentication and account management
-- Shopping cart and checkout process
+- Shopping cart and checkout process with multiple payment options
+- Integrated payment gateways (MoMo, VNPay) with proper error handling
+- Secure session management and data protection
 - Admin dashboard for managing products, categories, and orders
 - Order management and tracking
 - Containerized deployment with Docker and Docker Compose